Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

-# Omni-UTXO for Bitcoin Network
+# OMNI-UTXO for Bitcoin Network

 We are trying to build an interesting way to improve the ecosystem of the BTC network.